Hainam1905/Game/README.md

 # GameTheWar
-Game chiến thuật. Được xây dựng bằng unity engine + c#
+Strategy game.
+Built by unity engine + c#

-Bạn có thể trải nghiệm game này ở đường link dưới đây, để lại cmt động viên mình với nhé, hihi. https://hainam1905.itch.io/the-war
+You can experience this game at this below link, please leave a comment to encourage me. hope you like it <3 https://hainam1905.itch.io/the-war